NOAA-GSL/VxLegacyIngest/prepbufr_raob/README.md

 make DESTDIR=`pwd`/../bufr-install install
 ```

 And there should be a libbufr located at `/home/path/to/bufr-install/usr/local/lib64/libbufr_d.a`.
-It'd be good to test a library built like this with Bill's code to make sure that everything works as anticipated.
-We could also make this part of his build process.

 Note - the initial `cmake` configuration should attempt to download a `bufr` test data file and fail.
 It will give you a message that it won't build the tests.
 This is desirable as Jet can't download the EMC test data file.
 (See - [NOAA-EMC/NCEPLIBS-bufr#150 (comment)](https://github.com/NOAA-EMC/NCEPLIBS-bufr/issues/150#issuecomment-900458971)) If this process errors out, I've had better luck building in `/lfs4` as my user than as the amb-verif user for some reason.